 NAME OF CHILD:

 NAMES OF PARENT/GUARDIAN:

-Criterion 2 : If you or your child have exceptional medical or social needs that make it essential that they attend Speen Church of England School rather than any other, you confirm that you are attaching evidence from a professional person and their contact details.
+Criterion 2: If you or your child have exceptional medical or social n Church of England School rather than any other, you confirm that person and their contact details.

-Criterion 6: Children who will have a brother/sister at St John's CE Combined School, Lacey Green, at time of admission.
+Criterion 6: Children who will have a brother/sister at St John admission. n's CE Combined School, Lacey Green, at time of

 Name: Date of Birth:

-Criterion 7 : For a child whose parent has regularly attended Christian worship, at least once each month for the previous year, to the date of application.
-This supplementary information form must be signed by the Minister/Leader.
+Criterion 7: For a child whose parent has regularly attended Chr previous year, to the date of application.
+This supplement Minister/Leader. • •

-(Name parent) has attended
+I (Name parent) has attended

-worship at least once each month in the past year
+worship at least once each month in the past year (parent signature)

 Name and Address of Church/Group:

 Name of Minister/Leader:

-Felephone Number:
+Telephone Number:

 To the Priest/ Minister named above.
-Please confirm the statements below.
+Please confirm the statement nts below.

-Has the above parent attended Christian worship at least once each month for the past year?
+Has the above parent attended Christian worship at least once each h month for the past year?
 Indicate YES / NO

-Signed: Minister/Leader Date: Signed: (Parent/Guardian) Date:
+Signed: Minister/Leader Date:

+Signed:(Parent/Guardian) Date: